iccicci/double-done/README.md

 }
 ```

-After written some functions I found that continuously repeated block
+What I think is that the continuously repeated block

 ```javascript
   if(err)
     return done(err);
 ```

-was just a time waster, both when writing and reading the code.
+is just a time waster, both when writing and reading the code.

 ### Hard Double Done desing pattern

 From now on: __HDD__

 An environment where async functions accept two __done__ functions, one called in case of error and one called in case
 of success could help saving that time.
-My same async function would appear so:
+My same async function would look like:

 ```javascript
 function myAsyncFunctionHDD(param1, doneErr, doneOk) {